mawinkler/playground-one/docs/bloopers.md

 The `*` in `path` is important :-)

+## Route53

+If a hosted zone is destroyed and re-provisioned, new name server records are associated with the new hosted zone.
+However, the domain name might still have the previous name server records associated with it.

+If AWS Route 53 is used as the domain name registrar, head to Route 53 > Registered domains > ${your-domain-name} > Add or edit name servers and add the newly associated name server records from the hosted zone to the registered domain.

 ## XDR for Containers

 Initially, I thought I just need to leave the VPC alone when changing/destroying part of the network configuration.
 This was a failure...